poifuture/go.poi.dev/README.md

 # golink.poi.dev

-The demo of [golink-gh-pages][golink-gh-pages]
+The url shortner of https://golink.poi.dev and http://go-l.ink

-Fork the repo to get started.
+This is the live demo of [golink-gh-pages][golink-gh-pages].
+Check the repo to get started.

 [golink-gh-pages]: https://github.com/poifuture/golink-gh-pages